 I believe art is powerful.
 I believe art is dangerous.
 I believe art is necessary.

-As a dancer, choreographer, and performer, I believe in the power of artistic inquiry.
+As a performer, creator, and educator, the foundation of my work lies in artistic inquiry.
 My work aims to uncover the complexities of the social and political climate by challenging ideas and beliefs.
-I strive to create work that generates an internal conflict within myself, my dancers, and audiences alike, because conflict and questions stimulate exploration and discovery.
-My choreography evolves overtime in collaboration with my performers, empowering them to make my work their own.
-Dialogue with my dancers is necessary to make sure their voices are being heard and represented.
+I strive to create art that generates an internal conflict within myself, my dancers, and audiences alike, because conflict and questions stimulate exploration and discovery.
+My work evolves through collaboration with my performers, empowering them to make my work their own.
+Dialogue with my performers and students ensures their voices are heard and represented.

 As an arts administrator, I see the potential of art to threaten and be threatened.
 It takes courage to make art at any time, but many works that linger with observers are the most prone to censorship and edits.
 All art made has deep connections to history, traditions, and important societal changes.
 Even if this is not at the forefront of a work, I believe in the importance of understanding those ties to the past.
 I am a historian, valuing and honoring traditions and classics while finding ways to break away from them.